-Polluter Pay and Corporate Accountability for our Environment
+Polluter Pay and Corporate Accountability

-There are currently over 24,000 contaminated sites statewide and that number grows each year, while our Part 201 cleanup program remains underfunded and ill-equipped to confront the magnitude of the problem at hand.
+There are currently over 24,000 contaminated sites statewide and that number grows each year, while our Part 201 cleanup program remains underfunded and illequipped to confront the magnitude of the problem at hand.
+Nearly half of the known contaminated sites in Michigan are orphaned sites.
+Without a responsible party or a mechanism to hold the responsible parties accountable, the state is now fully responsible for cleaning up these sites.